Cooking Is a SNAP: Fall-Inspired Recipes to Enjoy Now—and Later

 Use your SNAP benefits for budget home meals this fall

-Are you excited to try these recipes but not sure you can afford the ingredients?
-You might consider applying for the Supplemental Nutrition Assistance Program (SNAP).
+Are you excited to try these recipes, but not sure you can afford the ingredients?
+Consider applying for the Supplemental Nutrition Assistance Program (SNAP).

-Don’t assume you won’t qualify.
+Don’t assume you won’t qualify for SNAP.
 “The guidelines can change from year to year,” explained Bauer, “so it’s always a good idea to check whether you’re eligible.”

-Even if you only qualify for $23 in minimum monthly assistance, you may be surprised to learn what you can use your SNAP benefits to buy.
+The average SNAP benefit for a one-person senior household is $188 per month, or $2,256 per year.1 Even if you only qualify for $23 in minimum monthly assistance, you may be surprised to learn what you can buy with your SNAP benefits.